A Nationals player tests positive for coronavirus, four others in quarantine on eve of opener

 The Nationals had no coronavirus cases throughout the past six weeks of spring training in West Palm Beach, Fla., according to Rizzo.
 The team learned of the positive test in the early hours of Wednesday morning.
-The infected player was tested Monday along with teammates, coaches and staff members at the club’s facility in Florida as part of MLB’s every-other-day testing model that started in July, when the sport first restarted amid the pandemic.
-After Monday’s tests, a majority of those at spring training took a charter flight to Washington that night.
+The infected player was tested Monday along with teammates, coaches and staff members at the club’s facility in Florida as part of MLB’s every-other-day testing model that started in July.
+Following Monday’s tests, a majority of those at spring training took a charter flight to Washington that night.

-After learning of the positive result, Nationals players, coaches and staff have taken both PCR and rapid tests.
-Since Monday’s tests that led to the positive result, the team played its exhibition finale against the Houston Astros, took buses to their charter flight back to D.C., were off Tuesday and had Wednesday’s workout canceled.
-Rizzo, asked if he was concerned about subsequent positive tests stemming from the charter, repeated that the team was tested again Wednesday and will know more once they have their next round of results.
+The player who tested positive was on the team charter, according to two people with knowledge of the situation.
+After learning of the positive result, Nationals players, coaches and staff took both PCR and rapid tests.
+Since Monday’s tests, there were a number of chances for the player to be in contact with teammates, coaches or staff: The Nationals worked out Monday and played their exhibition finale against the Houston Astros.
+They then took buses to their flight, flew from West Palm Beach to Dulles International Airport, then bused from Dulles to Washington.

+Asked whether he was concerned about subsequent positive tests stemming from the charter, Rizzo repeated that the team was tested again Wednesday and will know more once they have their next round of results.
+The team was off Tuesday and canceled Wednesday’s workout in the early afternoon.

 “First and foremost, we want to protect our players, their families and our staff members,” Rizzo said.
 “That’s always paramount in my mind, and then we’re going to put the best, most qualified group of players on the field to win a baseball game.
 The good thing about this year is it’s 162.